CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-01.md

    ![](./Images/images/exercise-1/e1s4.png)

-## Task 2: Power BI Service – Creating a Workspace
+## Task 2: Create a Workspace

 In this task, you will create a workspace in the Power BI Service.

-1. Navigate back to Edge browser, and open the Power BI tab.
+1. Navigate back to the Edge browser and open the Power BI tab.

 1. In the left-hand navigation pane of the Power BI interface, select **Workspaces** to view and manage your available workspaces.